nielskee/draft-articles/TechnicalHiringPart2.md

 apply good judgement as to whether the candidate has the right experience or not.
 We'll look at the broader picture in these posts.

+## And you...do you code?

+If you're not hands-on, you need to be hands-off.
+Non-developers just aren't in a position to assess developer skills, and their uncertainty and lack of confidence in code will mean they'll focus on other traits.
+Specifically, they'll focus on **the wrong traits**.

+This isn't elitism, it's just a reflection of the challenge of the role.
+It also doesn't matter that you _used_ to code, what matters is whether you code now.
+The easiest way to check is to do the online test, the assignment, or the live interview challenge yourself.

+If it's a struggle for you, it's time to take a step back and let others make the call.
+Hopefully you've heeded my advice and got as many people in your team involved in technical interviewing as you can.

 ## CV and cover letter

 For each candidate, there's only one question that needs answered at